Avoiding Obfuscation with Prover-Estimator Debate: Discussion and Open Problems

 Our paper presents debate protocols which circumvent the obfuscated arguments problem in recursive debate.
 Intuitively, this demonstrates that it is possible to design the rules of a debate such that training to win at debate leads to correct behavior of the final trained models in most cases.
 These theoretical results lead to qualitative recommendations for empirical debate research, which present interesting avenues for future research in both of these directions.

-\paragraph{Theoretical.} Our results identify stability as a critical requirement for debate training to succeed, and hence we need to better understand when stability can be achieved, either in theory for interesting classes of problems, or in practice for debates in messy, unformalized settings.
+\paragraph{Theoretical.} \Znote{This part needs to be revised}\Jnote{Done.
+What do you think?} Our results identify stability as a critical requirement for debate training to succeed, and hence we need to better understand when stability can be achieved, either in theory for interesting classes of problems, or in practice for debates in messy, unformalized settings.
 On the theoretical side, \pref{thm:cut-and-choose} requires stability for completeness but not soundness, and thus is safe to use even if one is not confident in stability.
-Furthermore, \pref{thm:oracle-stable} allows us to turn any polynomial-time verifiable computation into a stable one, provided that $s$-supportedness holds.
-However, this introduces a new wrinkle: to ensure safety in this case, we must know that $s$-supportedness holds to trust that the new computation has the same result.
-This requires understanding the probabilistic structure of different pieces of evidence used in the argument, either directly or via further debate about that structure.
-This requires the human judge to determine whether several pieces of evidence are independent, or whether any human uncertainty about these pieces is significantly correlated.
-We leave open how to do this in general, or whether there are better routes to stability than $s$-supportedness.
+However, it can still be the case that the prover only knows how to produce an unstable decomposition into solvable subproblems, implying that certain problems cannot be accurately judged via our protocol even when both debaters know the correct answer.
+Thus, an interesting direction for future work is to understand whether the stability condition is necessary in this setting.
+An optimistic hope might be that all relevant problems can be divided into two classes: those that require very precise dependence on individual subclaims (e.g. mathematical proofs) and those that do not (e.g. scientific knowledge obtained by noisy empirical evidence).
+If this were the case, future debate protocols might attempt to handle each type of claim separately.
+For example, one could require the debaters to produce machine-verifiable proofs in Lean for all mathematical subclaims, and use prover-estimator debate to verify fuzzier subclaims.
+Theoretical progress in this direction depends on precisely characterizing the structure of problems that admit stable decompositions.

 Another limitation is that our results hold in an average-case rather than a worst-case sense: we do not prove the judge is always able to tell which debater is correct on every question.
 Rather, we show that the payoffs given by the judge incentivize the debaters to converge to answering correctly.
 Thus, the payoff assigned by the judge is a random variable that is correlated with correctness, but imperfectly so.
-We believe such an average-case analysis is necessary and formalizing this is an interesting open question.
-We are also curious whether there are corresponding lower bounds to $B$'s circuit size if the stability parameters $\epsilon, \rho$ are held constant, in either the oracle or fine-grained complexity settings.
+We believe such an average-case analysis is necessary, and formalizing this is an interesting open question.
+We are also curious whether there are corresponding lower bounds to $B$'s circuit size if the stability parameter $\rho$ is held constant, in either the oracle or fine-grained complexity settings.